itcc-pedcanportal/services-dkfz/docs/mainzelliste-guide.md

 # ITCC PedCanPortal Mainzelliste Pseudonymization Guide

-This guide explains how to access and use the centralized pseudonymization service (Mainzelliste) for generating unified ITCC sample IDs across the consortium.
+This guide explains how to access and use the centralized pseudonymization service (Mainzelliste) for generating unified ITCC Patient IDs across the consortium.

 ## Table of Contents
 - [Overview](#overview)